 SID History (Bulk)

-A bulk update option to allow the SID History to set on a number of objects based on a comma separated input file.
+A bulk update option to allow the SID History to be set on a number of objects based on a semi-colon-separated input file.
 The option uses the DsAddSidHistory API which has a number of prerequisites which are tested by the validation step before you can import and update the SID History of the specified objects.
+See SID History Bulk

 This option will display the token sizes for all objects that match the specified search criteria.
-Once the list is returned it's is possible to explore which direct and nested groups contribute to the overall token size.
+Once the list is returned it is possible to explore which direct and nested groups contribute to the overall token size.
+See Token Size

-Provides the ability to compare the groups membership between two users.
+Provides the ability to compare the group membership between two users.
 There are a number of different name resolution and comparison options available.
+See Group Compare

-An option to allow the membership of a group to be updated, allowing changes to be specified as SamAccountName, SID, or DN details of the changes are pasted in to the right hand pane.
+An option to allow the membership of a group to be updated, allows changes to be specified as SamAccountName, SID, UPN, email, or DN input.
+The changes are pasted into the right-hand pane.
+See Group Manager

-An option to display the members of a groups, including recursive across nested groups, displaying which group delivered the membership.
+An option to display the members of a group, including recursive across nested groups, displaying which group delivered the membership.

-An option to display the members of the local groups associated to the specified server.
+An option to display the members of the local groups associated with the specified server.
+See Local Groups

-Will display the local or global groups associated to the specified server using the NetQueryDisplayInfo API.
+Will display the local or global groups associated with the specified server using the NetQueryDisplayInfo API.

-Provides similar functionality to GPMC to browser the GPO defined in the specified forest.
-Provides the ability to view GPO allocations, settings, permissions.
+Provides similar functionality to GPMC to browse the GPO defined in the specified forest, and also includes the test functionality of GPOTool.exe.
+Provides the ability to view GPO allocations, settings, permissions, view the contents of the registry.pol file, and test the GPOs providing similar functionality as GPOTool.
 See GPO Explorer